Maruthiphani/DataStructures/README.md

 # DataStructures

-Interview preperation of various patterns in Datastructures.
-Problems from each pattern is stored in it respective folders.
+Various patterns in Datastructures for Interview Preperation.
+Problems from each pattern is stored and explained